Functional limit theorems for the Multi-dimensional Elephant Random Walk: Results and proofs for the MERW

 In the borderline case of $p=p_c^d$ as given in (\ref{eq:criticalmemoryparameter}) we provide another functional limit theorem for the MERW when properly normalised. \begin{thm} Let $p=p_c^d$.
 Then, for $n$ tending to infinity, we have the distributional convergence in $D([0, \infty))$:

-where $B=(B_t, t \geq 0)$ is a standard $d$-dimensional Brownian motion. \end{thm} Again, for $t=1$, we rediscover the asymptotic normality provided in Theorem 3.6. in Bercu and Laulin \cite{berculaulin}.
+where $B=(B_t, t \geq 0)$ is a standard $d$-dimensional Brownian motion. \end{thm} Again, for $t=1$, we rediscover the asymptotic normality provided in Theorem 3.6 in Bercu and Laulin \cite{berculaulin}.
 For $d=1$, that is the ERW, we arrive again at Theorem 2 established by Baur and Bertoin \cite{bertoinbaur}. \begin{proof}[Proof of Theorem \ref{thm:MERWcritical}] In this critical regime Theorem 3.31(ii) of Janson \cite{janson} applies, it entails that

 converges in distribution in $D([0, \infty))$ towards a continuous $\mathbb{R}^{2d}$-valued centered Gaussian process $V=(V_t, t \geq 0 )$ started from zero.
-The covariance structure of $V$ is given by Display (3.27) in Janson \cite{janson}, in our case it simplifies to
+The covariance structure of $V$ is given by Display (3.27) in Janson \cite{janson}, in our case (see Appendix \ref{Appendix} for more details) it simplifies to